andrew172839/SVM_CUDA/README.md

 SVM_CUDA is a GPU acceleration version for LIBSVM's cross validation

-To run this program, CUDA 8.0 or other CUDA versions need to be preinstalled
+To run this program, CUDA 8.0 or other versions need to be preinstalled

 Compile with CUDA 8.0: